-First day, there was the brief about the hackathon and the design problem and the choice of topics were given.
-The topics are “The future of on street parking”, “Pedestrian congestion” and “Behaviour change on modes of transport”.
+The first day, there was the brief about the hackathon and the design problem and the choice of topics were given.
+The topics are “The future of on-street parking”, “Pedestrian congestion” and “Behaviour change on modes of transport”.
 My team chose the last one.

 This theme is about exploring how we might create effective and permanent behaviour change around transportation modes; from driving to cycling or public transport, or other alternatives.
 Later on we realise that this theme touches all the other topics indeed.

 Here is the challenge: behavioural change which is against the nature of human being.

 It was late afternoon and we had our first team meeting, talking about what we can do for such a limited time.
 Vicki started to analyse any helpful data online and the rest of us got started on building a Topic Map that would inform the questions we would be asking via surveys and face-to-face interviews.

 We came out with the questions according to the topic map.
 We set an ideal target audience of Melbournians who travel frequently to the city for work or education.
 The questions were aimed at understanding which transport modes they used, what their typical commute looked like, and what factors influence them choosing certain modes of transport over others.
 We also wanted to find out if there were any modes they would never consider using and the reason.
 We tried to have a mixture of questions aimed at uncovering user behaviour as well as attitudes.
 We ran the survey through every possible social media for the overnight.

 Click here to check out the survey questions and the result

 The City of Melbourne’s Transport Strategy and Melbourne Data really helped us to get a grasp of the current situation.
 We ensured that we weren’t duplicating effort, and could design a solution that would align with their current strategy.
 There was no restriction at all so we could come up with a long term futuristic solution like subway, drone cargo delivery even drone vehicle.
 Although, I decided to hold the thought.